finos/FDC3/website/versioned_docs/version-2.1/guides/certification-instructions.md

 <link href="/certification/web.css" rel="stylesheet"></link>

-**Note 1**:  The FCFP exam is _proctored_ - this means someone will be observing you take the exam.
+**Note 1**:  The FCFP exam is _proctored_ - this means someone will be observing you (via webcam) take the exam.
 For this reason, scheduling the exam is slightly complex.
 These instructions will take you through the process.

 **Note 2**: While it should be possible to schedule your exam from within a firewalled financial services firm, we strongly suggest to avoid technical difficulties, taking this exam **on your own equipment** outside office hours.